codelucas/socialrank/README.md

-Socialrank
+socialrank
 ==========

 Visit the site [here](http://socialrank.codelucas.com).
 I also have a [blog](http://codelucas.com).

 My submission for the Pennapps 2013 hackathon.
 SocialRank is a content & meme aggregator which combines Facebook's social media with Reddit's famous hotness algorithm.
 The content also updates in real time.

 Check out my other project, [`Wintria`](http://wintria.com), if you'd to see a news search engine which i'm working on at the moment as a startup.

-_NOTE_: If you'd actually try to deploy this there are two things which must be added.
+*NOTE*: If you'd actually try to deploy this there are two things which must be added.

 First is your own settings.py and be sure to include values for: